 We’ve written about the subject of AAU basketball and college basketball recruiting before in previous blog post, such as Finding the Right AAU Team, How to Play Basketball in College, Paul Biancardi’s 10 College Basketball Recruiting Questions, and Bigger versus Better, to give you more context to the world of college basketball recruiting.
 However, this article will focus specifically on the top things college coaches look for when evaluating potential recruits.

-I personally went through the college basketball recruiting process (pre-Steph Curry era, before you ask haha!) and have coached and helped many players move onto play at the collegiate level through our PSB Select teams, so believe I have a good sense of what college basketball coaches are looking for.
+I personally went through the college basketball recruiting process (pre-Steph Curry era, before you ask haha!) and have coached and helped many players move onto play at the collegiate level through our PSB Elite Teams, so believe I have a good sense of what college basketball coaches are looking for.
 However, I am not a college coach and never have been, so I thought it’d be better for the answers to come “straight from the horses mouth” so to speak.

 Recently, I asked 5 Division I college basketball coaches of various levels what they look for when evaluating talent at AAU basketball tournaments during the NCAA evaluation period, and below are their responses.